Delalius/user-weather-app/README.md

   All third-party API requests (e.g., weather data from Open-Meteo) are proxied through Next.js API routes for improved security and API key hiding.

 - **Persistent Storage**
-  Saved users are stored in a local JSON file (`/data/savedUsers.json`) on the server, avoiding the limitations of client-side localStorage.
+  Saved users are stored in a SupaBase DB, avoiding the limitations of client-side localStorage.

 - **Responsive Design**
   Fully responsive UI that looks great on any device — from small phones to large desktops.